-El-Rufai warns on COVID-19 surge, advises on preventive measures
+El-Rufai warns on Covid-19 surge, advises on preventive measures

 By Ibrahim HassanWuyo

-Governor Nasir El-Rufai has disclosed that Kaduna state is experiencing a rising rate of Covid-19 infections, warning that the government is considering several options to manage the situation.
+Governor Nasir El-Rufai has disclosed that Kaduna state is experience a rising rate of Covid-19 infections, warning that government is considering several options to manage the situation.

 The governor urged citizens to adopt and practice the prevention protocols such as wearing facemasks and avoiding crowded places and large gatherings, to enable the state contain the situation without imposing another lockdown.